Magisk-Modules-Alt-Repo/abootloop/README.md

-# abootloop
+# Anti bootloop
 Protection from bootloop.
-Press power key on boot to disable modules
+Press power key on boot to disable magisk modules